Potential cultural impact of extraterrestrial contact: Theological

 Contact with extraterrestrial intelligence would not be completely inconsequential for religion.
 The Peters study showed that most non-religious people, and a significant minority of religious people, believe that the world could face a religious crisis, even if their own beliefs were unaffected.
 Contact with extraterrestrial intelligence would be most likely to cause a problem for western religions, in particular traditionalist Christianity, because of the geocentric nature of western faiths.
-The discovery of extraterrestrial life would not contradict basic conceptions of God, however, and seeing that science has challenged established dogma in the past, for example with the theory of evolution, it is likely that existing religions will adapt similarly to the new circumstances.
+The discovery of extraterrestrial life would not contradict basic conceptions of God, however, and seeing that science has challenged established understanding of the world in the past, for example with the theory of evolution, it is likely that existing religions will adapt similarly to the new circumstances.
 Douglas Vakoch argues that it is not likely that the discovery of extraterrestrial life will impact religious beliefs.
 In the view of Musso, a global religious crisis would be unlikely even for Abrahamic faiths, as the studies of himself and others on Christianity, the most "anthropocentric" religion, see no conflict between that religion and the existence of extraterrestrial intelligence.
 In addition, the cultural and religious values of extraterrestrial species would likely be shared over centuries if contact is to occur by radio, meaning that rather than causing a huge shock to humanity, such information would be viewed much as archaeologists and historians view ancient artifacts and texts.